Mormonism: Restoration

 Mormonism describes itself as falling within world Christianity, but as a distinct restored dispensation; it characterizes itself as the only true form of the Christian religion since the time of a "Great Apostasy" that began not long after the ascension of Jesus Christ.
 According to Mormons this apostasy involved the corruption of the pure, original Christian doctrine with Greek and other philosophies, and followers dividing into different ideological groups.
 Additionally, Mormons claim the martyrdom of the Apostles led to the loss of Priesthood authority to administer the Church and its ordinances.

 Mormons believe that God re-established the 1st-century early Christian church as found in the New Testament through the restoration of Joseph Smith.
 In particular, Mormons believe that angels such as Peter, James, John, and John the Baptist appeared to Joseph Smith and others and bestowed various Priesthood authorities on them.
 Mormons thus believe that their Church is the "only true and living church" because divine authority was restored to it through Smith.
 In addition, Mormons believe that Smith and his legitimate successors are modern prophets who receive revelation from God to guide the church.
-They maintain that other religions have a portion of the truth and are guided by the light of Christ.
+They maintain that other Christian religions have a portion of the truth and are guided by the light of Christ.

 Cosmology

-Smith's cosmology is laid out mostly in Smith's later revelations and sermons, but particularly the Book of Abraham, the Book of Moses, and the King Follett discourse.
-Mormon cosmology presents a unique view of God and the universe, and places a high importance on human agency.
+Smith's cosmology is laid out mostly in Smith's later revelations and sermons—particularly the Book of Abraham, the Book of Moses, and the King Follett discourse.
+Mormon cosmology presents a unique view of God and the universe and places high importance on human agency.
 In Mormonism, life on earth is just a short part of an eternal existence.
-Mormons believe that in the beginning, all people existed as spirits or "intelligences," in the presence of God.
+Mormons believe that in the beginning, all people existed as spirits or "intelligences" in the presence of God.
 In this state, God proposed a plan of salvation whereby they could progress and "have a privilege to advance like himself."
 The spirits were free to accept or reject this plan, and a "third" of them, led by Satan rejected it.
 The rest accepted the plan, coming to earth and receiving bodies with an understanding that they would experience sin and suffering.

 In Mormonism, the central part of God's plan is the atonement of Jesus Christ.
 Mormons believe that one purpose of earthly life is to learn to choose good over evil.
 In this process, people inevitably make mistakes, becoming unworthy to return to the presence of God.
 Mormons believe that Jesus paid for the sins of the world and that all people can be saved through his atonement.
 Mormons accept Christ's atonement through faith, repentance, formal covenants or ordinances such as baptism, and consistently trying to live a Christ-like life.

 According to Mormon scripture, the Earth's creation was not ex nihilo, but organized from existing matter.
 The Earth is just one of many inhabited worlds, and there are many governing heavenly bodies, including the planet or star Kolob, which is said to be nearest the throne of God.